hypothesis/lms/README.markdown

 1. Create a client_credentials auth client in h.

-   The LMS app requires the OAuth 2.0 `client_id` and `client_secret` from a `client_credentials`-type auth client in h.
+   The LMS app requires the OAuth 2.0 `client_id` and `client_secret` from a `client_credentials`-type auth client in h in order to use certain h APIs, such as the API for creating users.

    To create the necessary auth client in h:

    1. Log in to your local installation of h as an admin user.